talentdeficit/jsx/README.markdown

 `true`, `false` and `null`      | `true`, `false` and `null` `array`                         | `[]` and `[JSON]` `object`                        | `[{}]` and `[{binary() OR atom(), JSON}]`

-*   json

-    json must be a binary encoded in `utf8`. if it's invalid `utf8` or invalid json, it probably won't parse without errors. there are a few non-standard extensions to the parser available that may change that. they are detailed in the [options](#data_types) section below

-    jsx also supports json fragments: valid json values that are not complete json. that means jsx will parse things like `<<"1">>`, `<<"true">>` and `<<"\"hello world\"">>` without complaint

-*   erlang

-    only the erlang terms in the table above are supported. non-supported terms result in badarg errors. jsx is never going to support erlang lists instead of binaries, mostly because you can't discriminate between lists of integers and strings without hinting, and hinting is silly

 *   numbers